Ferry from Santorini to Athens (all ports)

 How long is the ferry ride from Santorini to Athens?

-The Santorini to Athens ferry duration ranges from 6 hr to 10 hr on average.
-The travel time varies, depending on weather conditions, itinerary, the type of vessel and the port of arrival.
+The Santorini to Athens ferry time ranges from 5 hr to 10 hr.
+The duration of the trip to Athens depends mainly on the type of vessel and the ferry company.

 Is there a high-speed ferry from Santorini to Athens?

-Yes, you can travel with a high-speed ferry from Santorini to Athens.
-The fastest ferry to Athens makes the trip in approximately 6 hr and connects Santorini with the port of Piraeus.
+Yes, you can travel with a fast ferry from Santorini to Athens as many companies run the route throughout the year.
+The duration of the trip with the high-speed ferry to Athens takes about 4 hr 50 min connecting the island of Santorini with the port of Piraeus.

 What’s the distance between Santorini and Athens?